abadi199/elm-ui-exploration/README.md

 # elm-ui-exploration
-Experiment for UI library with nice API in Elm
+Experiment for UI library in Elm with focus on nice API and accessibility.